November 13, 2024

 Protecting Coverage for LTSS Members

-Temporarily Pausing Terminations and Mitigating Future Terminations: HCPF will temporarily pause terminations for most reasons for LTSS members for two months past the member’s original termination date unless the termination is for a member who has moved out of state or has passed away.
+Temporarily Pausing Terminations and Mitigating Future Terminations: HCPF temporarily paused terminations for most reasons for LTSS members for two months past the member’s original termination date unless the termination is for a member who has moved out of state or has passed away.
+Then in March 2024, HCPF began to reinstate eligibility and prevent impacted members from being terminated from Medicaid.

 Missing Documentations and Verifications: If the member's eligibility is still pending due to missing documentation or verifications, county workers may manually implement a pause by applying a Good Faith Extension, further delaying termination until the member’s case can be fully reviewed.

-Address Delays in Disability Determination: HCPF is addressing backlogs and issues related to obtaining medical records with our disability determination vendor to make disability determinations.
+Address Delays in Disability Determination: HCPF is addressing backlogs and issues related to obtaining medical records to make disability determinations.

-• HCPF has launched a new back office team that will assist with entering completed determinations to help address the backlog.
+- HCPF launched a new back office team that assists with entering completed determinations to help address the backlog.

 Paying Providers Timely to Protect Access to Services